LeoDog896/Skript-Editor/README.md

 ## License

-We use a Apache License Version 2.0 for our project,
+We use a Apache License Version 2.0 for our project.

-Copywrite notice can be found in copywrite.md or [/copywrite/](/copywrite/)